Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

 The Brazen Head

-What we do know for sure is that they pour a darn fine pint of Guinness.
-Heading off the street and through a cute courtyard to the bar, you’ll have to wrestle your way through the locals who pack the premises every night of the week to make your way to the bar.
+But, what we do know for sure is that they pour a darn fine pint of Guinness.
+Heading off the street and through a courtyard to the bar, you’ll have to wrestle your way through the locals who pack the premises every night of the week.

 You’ll like this pub because: